jenningsanderson/aws-athena-workshop/README.md

 	...
 	tmux new-session -s jupyter -d 'sudo jupyterhub'

-TODO: having trouble with _user data_ properly starting this
+TODO: having trouble with _user data_ properly starting this process, so it needs to be done manually.

 Next, usernames of participants must be added and their directories pre-populated with the example notebooks with the `new-user.sh` script.
 It does the following: